 The next section explores what it means to be a skilful communicator and encourages you to reflect on your own skills.

-Finally the course ends by examining English as an additional language and how to support multi-lingual children.
+The course ends by examining English as an additional language and how to support multi-lingual children.

 How to access your training

 Log in to MyPACEY to be transferred into our online training platform.
 You can then start the free training courses and do them on any internet-enabled device.
-Further courses are available to buy, depending on your membership type.

 Here's what our members thought